 #1: Get checked

-Book an appointment and find out precisely what type of hearing aid you need.
+Book an appointment to determine your hearing levels and to find out precisely what type of hearing aid you need.
 There are many types of hearing aids in the market, and it may get too overwhelming to choose the best one.
-Besides, picking the wrong hearing aids or setting them up the wrong way can worsen your hearing condition.
+Besides, picking the wrong hearing aids or setting them up the wrong way can be detrimental.

-A team of clinicians, audiometrists, and audiologists can help you choose the best hearing aid.
+A team of clinicians can help you choose the best hearing aid.
 They can help you choose a hearing aid based on your budget, preference, and current and projected hearing condition.
-As certified health professionals, they are licensed to assess your hearing and help you make an informed decision.
+As certified health profe

 #2: Get trials